 Please collect your child at the end of the day from the teacher in the playground.
 Always contact us if you are unavoidably delayed or if someone else will be collecting your child.
+If another adult is collecting your child, they must give us your child's password which you need to email the school with when they join.
+We will be unable to let them leave unless we have this.

 Children who are not collected on time may become frightened or upset.
 We can only allow your child to go with someone else if we have authorisation from you.